Puisque/Video_editing_tool/README.md

 > extract the textfile content before moving to the command line for the last step.
 >>>>!!!remember to edit the filerewrite!!

+first check the original text file format.
+Substitute the , to . then extract the text contents to different files. make sure the extracted files are in the same folder as the future picture frames subfolders.